We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Cash-out refinance

-Cash-out refinancing involves replacing your existing mortgage with a larger one.
-The lender pays off the old mortgage with the new one and gives you the surplus as cash.
-This means you’ll start over again with a new mortgage, with different loan terms and interest rates.
+Cash-out refinancing involves replacing your existing mortgage with a new one for a larger loan amount.
+The lender pays off the old mortgage and gives you the surplus as cash.
+This means you’ll start over again with a new loan with different loan terms and interest rates.

 And, if you’re interested in this option, make sure to check out Money’s best mortgage refinance companies.